kolov/mirador/README.md

 It is up to other middleware to update before processing the request - Code changes will be reloaded by ring.middleware.reload/wrap-reload.
 To reload any affected enlive templates on the fly, use [com.akolov.enlive-reload/wrap-enlive-reload](https://github.com/kolov/enlive-reload).
 You could implement a watcher that does some extra work before notifying about the change.
 ##### Why Javascript and not Clojurescript?
 The tiny code snippet needed in the browser can easily be rewritten to anything executable in the browser that fits your enironment/process.
+##### How are file updates detected?
+The java.nio.File.WatchService alerts extremely slow on Mac OS (haven't checked on others), mirador just checks filetimes few times a second.

 ## License